2025 Conference Program

 Professor and Director, Osher Center for Integrative Health at the University of Cincinnati, Turner Farm Endowed Chair, Department of Family and Community Medicine, College of Medicine, University of Cincinnati; Chair, Board of Directors, Academic Consortium for Integrative Medicine and Health (USA)

-Wednesday, October 29 Plenary Presentation on: Consortium and SIO Join Forces to Overcome Barriers and Establish Integrative Medicine as Standard Practice
+Wednesday, October 29 Plenary Presentation on: Consortium, MASCC and SIO Join Forces to Overcome Barriers and Establish Integrative Medicine as Standard Practice

 Sian Cotton, PhD, is a licensed clinical psychologist, founding director of the Osher Center for Integrative Health and the Turner Farm Foundation Chair at the University of Cincinnati College of Medicine.
 A Professor in the Department of Family and Community Medicine and Division Director for Integrative Medicine, Dr. Cotton has an active research lab with ongoing clinical studies focusing primarily on mindfulness-based interventions and integrative medicine practice-based research.
 She is currently the Chair of the Board of Directors for the Academic Consortium of Integrative Medicine and Health, a group of over 85 leading academic health centers and served as 1 of 8 Congress Co-Presidents for the 2nd World Congress on Integrative Medicine in Rome September 2023.
 Dr. Cotton is often invited to speak with community organizations and businesses, healthcare audiences, and academics about mind-body medicine for stress reduction, and preventive and wellness-based approaches to healthcare.